-I’m going to share 5 of my favorite marketing ideas for when you don’t feel like talking, in this article.
+In this article, I’m going to share 6 of my favorite marketing ideas for when you don’t feel like talking.

 A few of my ideas involve guerilla marketing, so a quick word about that:

 Some techniques can be considered a form of vandalism even if they’re not permanent (such as yarn bombing or sidewalk chalking…if you can believe it).
 Always check local laws when you’re dealing with public spaces or with the owners of private properties before taking any action to market your business.

-Put together a list of handmade items that combine your products with other small business’.
+Put together a list of handmade items that combine your products with other small businesses.
 Contact handmade vendors with an offer to include their products in your gift guide if they agree to share it with their audience.
 If you get several people sharing the guide it can reach a large number of people.
-Those who participate get their business name and URL in the post and a linkback to their website as an additional perk (which can help boost their website’s SEO).
+Those who participate get their business name and URL in the post and a link back to their website as an additional perk (which can help boost their website’s SEO).

 Curate a group of products to help shoppers cross each person off their gift list.
 And be sure each participant provides high-quality photos that will look great in a collage.